DarraghS98/8-Bit-action-adventure-game/README.md

 ## Multiplayer

 Multiplayer will be the last thing I implement.
 It will allow people to play the game when the other things get boring.
-More thought and work needs to be put into this.
+More thought and work needs to be put into this. *Still not implemented*

 # Summary
 This is a project which I will be working on in the next few months.
 I look forward to any feedback and any way to improve code/game.
 Check back for updates on the game and how far along everything is coming.